Primordial Black Holes from Supercooled Phase Transitions: PBH FORMATION

 where $t_{n_i}^{\rm \mathsmaller{PBH}}$ is the minimum delay of the onset of nucleation for a Hubble patch to reach the critical threshold $\delta_c$ in Eq.~\eqref{eq:PBHs_threshold_0}.
-We refer the reader to Fig.~\ref{fig:space-time_diag} and Fig.~\ref{fig:sequential_stages} in App.~\ref{sec:energies} for summaries of the different stages leading to the formation of PBHs.
+We refer the reader to Fig.~\ref{fig:space-time_diag} as well as Fig.~\ref{fig:sequential_stages} in App.~\ref{sec:energies} for summaries of the different stages leading to the formation of PBHs.

 As we show in App.~\ref{sec:analytical_treatment}, in the limit $ \alpha \gtrsim 10^{2}$ one can approximate the collapsed fraction by the analytic formula,